tylerthehaas/prism-ui-monorepo/packages/deprecated-prism-ui/README.md

 npm run publish
 ```

-This will create a production build of the library for redistribution in `dist/` and publish it to both Github and Artifactory
+This will create a production build of the library for redistribution in `dist/` and publish it to both Github and Artifactory.

-### Release New CSS Version
+Publish the new CSS-only library with

 ```bash
 cd css-only